pjotrp/bioinformatics/README.md

 scripted solutions in sequencing pipelines.

-*Small tools for bioinformatics* is about small collaborating tools and software solutions (from here on 'tools') in the Unix tradition.
+*Small tools for bioinformatics* is about small collaborating tools and software solutions in the Unix tradition.

 *Small tools for bioinformatics* creates free and open source software, shares software solutions, and encourages transparency and reproducibility of results.